netmex/sqrip-woocommerce/README.txt

 == Changelog ==
 = 1.6 : March 2023 =
 * Validation of API keys shows API key name for better identification;
-* A hint placed right of the button for sending test e-mails tells you if a free or a bought credit is used for it;
+* A hint placed right of the button for sending test e-mails tells you if a bought credit is used for it;
 * Test e-mails include initial numbers of QR-Reference;
 * Design and Text improvements;
 * Bug fixing.